MOZGIII/rebootinto/README.md

 You can download prebuilt binaries from CI system artifacts storage.
 Find a commit that has a CI build associated and grab stuff from there.
-As with github releases, not everything is currently built there, so is you didn't find what you was looking for - try other installation methods.
+As with github releases, not everything is currently built there, so if you didn't find what you was looking for - try other installation methods.

 ### Source installation